vpodlesnyi/vpodlesnyi/README.md

 I'm a hardware design engineer who is passionate about creating electronic devices in the field of power, analog and digital electronics.
 I am keen on modeling schematic and pcb designs.
 I am happy to share my modeling experience on my youtube channel [JUST MODEL IT][youtube].

-More information about my education, experience and my portfolio on my [website].
+More information about my education, experience and portfolio on my [website].

 ### Connect with me: